TReV-89/TReV-89/README.md

 - 👋 Hi, I’m @TReV-89
 - 👀 I’m interested in smart energy systems, sustainable transportation, and algorithm design
 - 🌱 I’m currently learning how to optimize electric bus charging using scheduling algorithms to reduce battery wear and fleet size
 - 💞️ I’m looking to collaborate on projects related to electric mobility, energy efficiency, and applied optimization
+- I'm interested in building AI systems and machine learning projects.
+I also love NLP and Agentic systems too.
 - 📫 How to reach me: linkedin.com/in/tsaaka/

 <!---